-Massachusetts lawmaker accused of choking challenger
+Lawmaker accused of choking political rival at restaurant

 LOWELL, Mass.
 (AP) — A Massachusetts state lawmaker has been accused of choking a political challenger during a chance encounter at a restaurant.

-The Lowell Sun reports that Randy Meas made the allegation against Democratic state Rep. Rady Mom in a police report filed May 8.
+The Lowell Sun reports that Sam Meas made the allegation against Democratic state Rep. Rady Mom in a police report filed May 8.

-Meas alleges he tapped Mom’s shoulder to say hello, and Mom responded angrily, grabbing Meas’ neck and pressing a fist into his rib cage.
+Meas alleges Mom responded angrily after he tapped his shoulder to say hello.
+Meas says Mom grabbed his neck and choked him, and pressed a fist into his rib cage.

 Meas wasn’t injured but is seeking a harassment order against Mom in court on Thursday.

-Note: This story has been changed to correct the challenger’s name to Sam Meas instead of Randy Meas.